Hulk (film): Ang Lee

 Michael Tolkin and David Hayter rewrote the script even after the producers' positive response to France's script.
 Tolkin was brought in January 2000, and Universal brought Hayter in September.
-Hayter's draft features The Leader, Zzzax, and the Absorbing Man as the villains, who are depicted as Banner's colleagues and get caught in the same accident that creates the Hulk.
+Hayter's draft features the Leader, Zzzax, and Absorbing Man as the villains, who are depicted as Banner's colleagues and get caught in the same accident that creates the Hulk.
 Director Ang Lee and his producing partner James Schamus became involved with the film on January 20, 2001.
-Lee was dissatisfied with Hayter's script and commissioned Schamus for a rewrite, merging Banner's father with the Absorbing Man.
+Lee chose not to direct Terminator 3: Rise of the Machines and instead began work on the film.
+He was dissatisfied with Hayter's script and commissioned Schamus for a rewrite, merging Banner's father with the Absorbing Man.
 Lee cited influences from King Kong, Frankenstein, Jekyll and Hyde, Beauty and the Beast, Faust, and Greek mythology to interpret the story.
 Schamus said he had found the storyline that introduced Brian Banner, allowing Lee to write a drama that again explored father-son themes.

 Schamus was still rewriting the script in October 2001.
-In early 2002, as filming was underway, Michael France read all the scripts for the Writers Guild of America to determine who would get final credit.
+In early 2002, as filming was underway, France read all the scripts for the Writers Guild of America to determine who would get final credit.
 France criticized Schamus and Hayter for claiming they were aiming to make Banner a more in-depth character, saddened they had denigrated his and Turman's work in interviews.
 Schamus elected to get solo credit.
 France said, "James Schamus did a significant amount of work on the screenplay.
 For example, he brought in the Hulk dogs from the comics and he made the decision to use Banner's father as a real character in the present.
 But he used quite a lot of elements from John Turman's scripts and quite a lot from mine, and that's why we were credited."
 France, Turman, and Schamus received final credit.
 In December 2001, a theatrical release date for June 20, 2003, was announced, with the title of The Hulk.
-Schamus admitted that he was worried about making the film after seeing Spider-Man.
+Schamus admitted that he was worried about making the film after seeing Spider-Man (2002).

 Filming

 Filming began on March 18, 2002, in Arizona and moved on April 19 to the San Francisco Bay Area.
 Locations included Advanced Light Source, Lawrence Berkeley National Laboratory, Oakland, Treasure Island military base, and the sequoia forests of Porterville, before several weeks in the Utah and California deserts.
-The penultimate battle scene between Hulk and his father used the real Pear Lake in Sequoia National Park a backdrop.
+The penultimate battle scene between Hulk and his father used the real Pear Lake in Sequoia National Park as a backdrop.
 Filming then moved to the Universal backlot in Los Angeles, using Stage 12 for the water tank scene, and finished in the first week of August.
-Filming of Hulk constituted hiring 3,000 local workers, generating over $10 million into the local economy.
-Mychael Danna, who previously collaborated with Lee on Ride with the Devil and The Ice Storm, was set to compose the film score before dropping out.
+Filming of Hulk constituted hiring 3,000 local workers, generating over $10 million in the local economy.
+Mychael Danna, who previously collaborated with Lee on Ride with the Devil (1999) and The Ice Storm (1997), was set to compose the film score before dropping out.
 Danny Elfman was then hired.